 10 of 10

-If it weren't for the incredible flavor of 'Brandywine' tomatoes, I'm not sure there would be that much interest in heirloom vegetables.
-'Brandywine' reminded people of what tomatoes used to taste like.
+If it weren't for the incredible flavor of "Brandywine" tomatoes, there may never have been a resurgence of interest in heirloom vegetables.
+"Brandywine" reminded people of what tomatoes used to taste like before they were bred to grow anywhere and ship without cracking.
+It's large, pinkish-red, meaty fruits are a revelation.